ember-learn/cli-guides/guides/basic-use/using-addons.md

 For example, these community-authored addons bring in familiar functionality from regular npm packages:

-- Stylesheet tooling like [ember-cli-sass](https://www.emberobserver.com/addons/ember-cli-sass), which provides [Sass](https://sass-lang.com/) as an alternative to plain CSS
+- Stylesheet tooling like [ember-cli-sass](https://www.emberobserver.com/addons/ember-cli-sass), which provides [Sass](https://sass-lang.com/) as an alternative to standard CSS
 - JavaScript utilities like [ember-moment](https://www.emberobserver.com/addons/ember-moment), which offers some Ember conveniences to the base [moment library](https://www.npmjs.com/package/moment)
 - Full UI frameworks and design kits like [ember-bootstrap](https://www.emberobserver.com/addons/ember-bootstrap), [semantic-ui-ember](https://www.emberobserver.com/addons/semantic-ui-ember), and [ember-paper](https://www.emberobserver.com/addons/ember-paper).
 These offer easier, more reliable, more performant functionality than just using the npm packages directly.
 - TypeScript support through [ember-cli-typescript](https://github.com/typed-ember/ember-cli-typescript)